 History of the J-School

-Edward Wasserman becomes the sixth dean of the J‑School
+Edward Wasserman becomes the sixth dean of Berkeley Journalism

-In January 2013, Edward Wasserman arrives to become the J‑School’s sixth Dean.
+Edward Wasserman becomes the School’s sixth Dean.
 A journalist and authority on ethics, evolution and ownership of news media, Wasserman was for the previous decade the John S. and James L. Knight Professor of Journalism Ethics at Washington and Lee University in Lexington, Va.
-Read his full bio here.
+Read his full bio.

 The hyperlocals are born